moleculer-java/moleculer-java-jmx/README.md

 # JMX Service for Moleculer

 The "jmx" Moleculer Service allows you to easily query the contents stored in a local or a remote JMX Registry.
-Through the service Java and NodeJS-based Moleculer nodes can easily query java-specific data (eg. JVM's memory usage, number of threads, or various statistical data - for example, JMX Service provides access to low-level statistics to Cassandra, Apache Kafka or Elasticsearch Servers).
+With this service Java and Node.js-based Moleculer nodes can easily query java-specific data (eg. JVM's memory usage, number of threads, or various statistical data - for example, JMX Service provides access to low-level statistics to Cassandra, Apache Kafka or Elasticsearch Servers).

-The other advantage of the JMXService is that it can monitor any MBean state, and then send an event about the changes.
-This events can be received by any node subscribed to the event, including NodeJS-based nodes.
+The other advantage of the JMXService is that it can monitor any MBean state, and then send events about the changes.
+This events can be received by any node subscribed to this event, including Node.js-based nodes.

 ## Download